MainulDip/JavaEveryday/java-lang-basic-104-AsynchronousJava.md

 ### Thread Pool
 Thread pool is a pattern.
-Other than  creating a new thread each time a request arrives and service this new request in the newly created thread, it reuses previously created threads to execute current tasks and offers a solution to the problem of thread cycle overhead and resource thrashing.
+Other than  creating a new thread each time (a request arrives and service this new request in the newly created thread), it reuses previously created threads to execute current tasks and offers a solution to the problem of thread cycle overhead and resource thrashing.
 Since the thread is already existing when the request arrives, the delay introduced by thread creation is eliminated, making the application more responsive.

 Based on Thread Pool Java provides the Executor framework which is centered around the Executor interface, its sub-interface –ExecutorService and the class-ThreadPoolExecutor, which implements both of these interfaces.
 By using the executor, one only has to implement the Runnable objects and send them to the executor to execute.
-- this Executor Framework (Thread Pool) provides advantage of threading, but focus on the tasks that you want the thread to perform, instead of thread mechanics.
+- this Executor Framework (Thread Pool) provides advantage of threading, but focus on the tasks that you want the thread to perform, instead of thread mechanics

 - To use thread pools, we first create a object of ExecutorService and pass a set of tasks to it.
 ThreadPoolExecutor class allows to set the core and maximum pool size.The runnables that are run by a particular thread are executed sequentially...